Coventry, St John the Baptist Church

 Coventry, Holy Trinity Church - 0.3 miles (Historic Church)

-Nearest Accommodation to Coventry, St John the Baptist Church:
+Nearest Holiday Cottages to Coventry, St John the Baptist Church: